Buying Semen

 Whelping Boxes

-We bought two used Jonart whelping boxes (long story why we got two) — one is 30″ x 30″ and the other is 36″ x 36″ — both have whelping pen extensions — and each was $600.
+We bought two used Jonart whelping boxes (long story why we got two) — one is 30″ x 30″ and the other is 36″ x 36″ — both have whelping pen extensions & insulated floors — and each was $600.
 Both were delivered to me at the same dog show in Perry, GA!

 Whelping Box Liners